HojoAI/Hojo-TTS-Light/README.md

 **With only 0.08B parameters**, that is, the parametere size of backbone LM is only **80M**, Hojo-TTS-Light can generate good enough quality speech (average **DNSMOS>4.0** on Seed-TTS eval dataset).
 Currently, Hojo-TTS-Light supports both Chinese and English, and also supports voice cloning with a few seconds of audio.
 ## Features
-- **Ultra-Lightweight Core Model** --- _The core language model is only 80M parameters, with extremely small parameter size under the same sound quality and very low deployment threshold._
+- **Ultra-Lightweight Core Model** --- <font size=4>The core language model is only 80M parameters, with extremely small parameter size under the same sound quality and very low deployment threshold.</font>
 - **Native Bilingual Integration** --- _A single model supports smooth synthesis and cross-lingual voice cloning for both Chinese and English, no branch switching required._
 - **Voice Cloning** --- _High similarity voice cloning can be completed with a small amount of reference audio, featuring natural prosody, high voice restoration._
 - **Low Computational Cost & On-Device Friendly** --- _Low memory usage and low inference overhead, which can run smoothly on CPU, ordinary GPU, and embedded edge devices._